Almost Witt Vectors: Introduction

-Let us recall some main constructs for almost mathematics.
+\begin{sect}Almost mathematics originated from the work of Faltings \cite{gerd} who took inspiration from Tate's work on ramification theory \cite{tatepdiv}.
+Faltings considered rings such $A_0 := \mathbb{Z}_p[T_1,...,T_n]$ and ramified extensions $A_k := \mathbb{Z}_p[p^{1/p^{k}}, T_1^{1/p^{k}}, ..., T_n^{1/p^{k}}]$.
+If we take a finite normal $A_0$-algebra $B_0$, supposing that it is finite \'{e}tale after inverting $p$, then in general $B_0$ could have some ramification in the special fibre above $p$.
+Motivated by Zariski-Negata purity, Faltings then considered the localised situation: $A_0':=\mathbb{Z}_p[T_1^{\pm 1},...,T_n^{\pm 1}]$ and $B_0'$ a finite normal algebra over $A_0'$ that is finite etale along the generic fibre.
+After constructing $A'_k$ and $B'_k$ analogously, the point is that the infinite extension $B'_{\infty} := \cup_{k} B'_k$ will be almost unramified over $A'_{\infty}:= \cup_k A'_k$ with respect to $(p^{1/p^{\infty}})$, and thus almost finite \'{e}tale.
+This result has since been called an `almost purity' theorem, but in the way that we have framed it, it could be seen also as a variant of Abhyankar's lemma for wild ramification, in the sense that adjoining enough $p^{\text{th}}$-power roots kills \text{almost all} ramification.\end{sect} \begin{sect}Let us now recall some main constructs for almost mathematics.
 First, one fixes an almost setting $(R, \ideal{m})$ consisting of a ring $R$ with an ideal $\ideal{m} \subset R$ where $\ideal{m}^2 = \ideal{m}$.\footnote{One seemingly artificial condition that can be given to $\ideal{m}$ is that $\tilde{\ideal{m}} := \ideal{m} \otimes_R \ideal{m}$ be an $R$-flat module, and as shown in \cite[Remark 2.1.4]{gabram}, this condition is preserved by base-change.
-The condition for the most part can be done away with, and we will discuss this later when we deal with homological algebra.
+However, the results of thesis do not rely on this hypothesis\textemdash see \ref{dercatalmmod} below.
 Condition (B) holds under this flatness condition \cite[Proposition 2.1.7]{gabram}.} In many situations, for any integer $k>1$, the $k^{\text{th}}$ power elements of $\ideal{m}$ generate $\ideal{m}$, which is called Condition (B) in \cite{gabram}\textemdash we will assume $\ideal{m}$ has this property.
 An $R$-module $N$ is called \textit{almost zero} if $\ideal{m}N = 0$, and one checks that this property is closed under extensions, thus ensuring that the subcategory of almost zero modules forms a Serre subcategory.
 Briefly, if we have an exact sequence: